NebraLtd/hm-diag/Edit column names in bigquery table.md

 ## Step 3: Replacing an old table with a new
 ---
-*Recommend: Before proceeding, make a backup copy of the current table to protect yourself.*
+*Recommended: Before proceeding, make a backup copy of the current table to protect yourself.*

 In this step, we are deleting the old table.
 And replacing it with a new one with a new field or fields name.